haeggsti/lymphoma_classification_2023/README.md

 # Lymphoma Classification 2023
-This is the repository for the modified and reduced code and trained model LARS presented in the paper:\
+This is the repository for the modified and reduced code and trained model LARS presented in the paper:

-"_Deep learning for [18F]fluorodeoxyglucose-PET-CT classification in patients with lymphoma: a dual-centre retrospective analysis_" by I. Häggström et al., published in The Lancet Digital Health (2023).
+"_Deep learning for [18F]fluorodeoxyglucose-PET-CT classification in patients with lymphoma: a dual-centre retrospective analysis_", by I. Häggström et al., published in The Lancet Digital Health (2023).

+The code is for LARS-max/avg.

 # Framework
 The codes are run using PyTorch.